 In the example below, I wanted the rectangle at the top to match the blue color in my clip art (boy’s shirt).
 By selecting the shape > Format Tab > Shape Fill > Eyedropper I could hover over the blue in the boy’s shirt and fill the shape with the same shade of blue.

 You can also color match fonts by highlighting (selecting) the wording (or in the example below – individual letters) > Format Tab > Text Fill > Eyedropper.

 Character Spacing: Font Kerning

-I learned about this trick by chance.
-I just happened to stumble upon it one day while trying to format some text, and I instantly shouted “Hallelujah!!!”
-I had no clue this feature was available in PowerPoint, so it was a nice surprise.
+I learned about this amazing trick by chance when I just happened to stumble upon it one day while trying to format some text, and I instantly shouted “Hallelujah!!!”
+What a surprise to find out that kerning was a formatting feature available in PowerPoint.
 I don’t use it very often, but there have been times that I was happy this was an option.

 Space is valuable when it comes to creating printables, and using your space wisely is important!
 To create eye-pleasing documents and presentations you have to consider how you are using your space.
 Is your wording too big?
 Not big enough?
 Do you have times that you just can’t find the perfect font to fill the space you are working with?
 This is where “font kerning” comes into play.